codewithdev/E-library/README.md

  - XAMPP
  - Code Editor(Sublime, VS Code etc)

- - Clone the Repository from `git@github.com:codewithdev/E-library.git` on your local machine in the `htdocs` folder of xampp.
+ - Fork This Repository In Your System.
  - Start the Server